mowoka/Lesson_part_1/README.md

 ## Before you go
+Please read this instruction before you start doing
 <sub>
  - You can Pull branch master in this Repository
  - after you pull change brance and create your branch in your computer, syntac: